IssALX23/alx-higher_level_programming/0x02-python-import_modules/README.md

 Task 4 Write a program that prints all the names defined by the compiled module hidden_4.pyc

 Task 5 imports a variable from a file, and prints its value

+Task 6 Write a program that imports all functions from the file calculator_1.py and handles basic operations.